LucidSense/lucidsense.github.io/docs/getting-started/signing-up.md

 # Signing up for a new account

 - There are plenty of places where we have tried to click-bait you in order to sign up (pricing, landing, use case pages).
-Click on any of the sign in button to sign up.
+Click on any of the sign in buttons to sign up.

 ![Sign Up Button](/assets/images/signup.png)